The Majestic Spanish Mastiff: Guardian of the Spanish Countryside

 Are Spanish Mastiffs Good with Cats?

-Spanish Mastiffs can coexist peacefully with cats and other animals if properly socialized from an early age.
+Spanish Mastiffs can coexist peacefully with cats and other animals if properly socialised from an early age.
 Their guardian instincts may lead them to be cautious around smaller animals, but with the right introductions and supervision, they can be compatible with feline companions.

 Do Spanish Mastiffs Drool?